carlos-sweb/pp-is/README.md

 ---
 #### `isBoolean`

+Checks if value is either true or false.

 ---
 #### `isDate`

+Checks if value is a Date

 ---
 #### `isElement`

+Checks if value is a DOM element.

 ---
 #### `isFunction`

+Checks if value is a Function.

 ---
 #### `isNull`

+Checks if value is a Null.

 ---
 #### `isNumber`

+Checks if value is a Number.

 ---
 #### `isObject`

+Checks if value is classified as an Object.

 ---
 #### `isString`

+Checks if value is a string.

 ---
 #### `isUndefined`

+Checks if value is a undefined.

 ---